protocol-diver/go-gossip/README.md

 > 3: PullSync <br>
 > 4: PullRequest <br>
 > 5: PullResponse <br>

+### Packet handle
+PushMessage - Repond 'PushAck' to sender. <br>
+PushAck - Increments the received ack counter. <br>
+PullSync - Respond to the sender with a 'PullRequest' containing the message key of 'PullSync'.
+If the message has already been received, there will be no response. <br>
+PullRequest - Respond to the sender with a PullResponse including the requested value. <br>
+PullResponse - Save the received value and start propagating it around again. <br>

+## Transport/Security layer
+Transport layer supports peer-to-peer UDP communication.
+Security layer resolve the secure between peer to peer trnasmission.
+It should be possible to add multiple encryption algorithms.
+I'm just considering a method of encrypting and decrypting using a passphrase. <br>

 Encrypt alogrithm (1 byte) <br>
 > 0: NO-SECURE <br>